The Dirty South

 Holub underwent 20 knee surgeries.
 Eleven of them occurred while he was still playing – six on his left knee and five on the right.

-A reporter once saw Holub’s knees in the locker room and commented, “It looks like you got into a knife fight with a midget.”
+A reporter once saw Holub’s knees in the locker room and commented,

-Playing much of his career through immense pain, Holub was always a team leader – what he called “a holler guy” – and a perennial All-Star, being named to the AFL All-Star team in 1961, 1962, 1964, 1965, and 1966.
+Playing much of his career through immense pain, Holub was always a team leader—what he called “a holler guy”—and a perennial All-Star, being named to the AFL All-Star team in 1961, 1962, 1964, 1965, and 1966.
 He retired in 1971 and was named to the Kansas City Chiefs Hall of Fame in 1976.

-The football legend and favorite son of the Lubbock High Westerners died at his home in Midland, Texas on September 21, 2019.
+The football legend and favorite son of the Lubbock High Westerners died at his home in Midland, Texas, on September 21, 2019.
 He was 81 years old.

 and Love…